 Biodiversity is essential to sustaining human societies because it is other living things that run our ecosystems.
-Birds play a large role in ecosystem function, yet, throughout the U.S., we have fragmented the habitats that support our resident and migrant birds by the way we have landscaped our cities, suburbs, and farmland.
+Yet, throughout the U.S., we have fragmented the habitats that support biodiversity by the way we have landscaped our cities, suburbs, and farmland.
 This is a problem because isolated habitats cannot support populations large enough to survive normal environmental stresses.
 We can reconnect viable habitats by expanding existing greenways, building riparian corridors, and by changing the landscaping paradigm that dominates our yards and corporate landscapes.
-Replacing half the area that is now in barren lawn with plants that are best at supporting the insects that sustain spring and fall migrants as well as resident birds while they are breeding would create over 20 million acres of connectivity and go a long way toward sustaining bird populations in the future.
+Replacing half the area that is now in barren lawn with plants that are best at supporting food webs would create over 20 million acres of connectivity and go a long way toward sustaining biodiversity in the future.
 How we landscape today will determine what life looks like tomorrow.

 A growing number of people are landscaping with productive native plants to help conserve local biodiversity, but many know little about the animals they are helping.
 Tallamy will describe some of the fascinating ways animals interact with the native plants they depend on and describe some of the most productive plants homeowners can use in their landscape to nurture these animals.
 Anticipating, observing, and understanding these relationships will enrich our lives and further justify the use of natives in our yards.

 Once we have decided to restore the ecological integrity of our suburban neighborhoods we need to decide what plants to add to our properties.
 Oaks are superior trees for suburban restoration projects because of their many ecological and aesthetic attributes.
 Tallamy will compare oak species to other popular shade trees in terms of their ability to support animal diversity, protect watersheds, sequester carbon dioxide, and restore lost plant communities.